Saving sloths and starting from scratch: An interview with Dr Becky Cliffe

 I would say just go for it.
 You’ve got to give everything you’ve got and chase after what you want, because it’s not just going to land in your lap.

 You’re going to have to get outside your comfort zone, you’re going to have to do some volunteering, and you’re going to have to figure it out as you go.
 You’re going to have to wing it, but you can do it.
 Just a bit of grit, determination, and persistence, and it will happen.

-Animal Welfare Conservation Jobs, Comms & Marketing Conservation Jobs, Community Conservation Jobs, Environmental Education Conservation Jobs, Fundraising & Development Conservation Jobs, Interviews, Organisational Management Conservation Jobs, Programme Management Conservation Jobs, Project Management Conservation Jobs, Senior Level, Wildlife Conservation Jobs, Zoology Jobs
+Animal Welfare, Animal Welfare Conservation Jobs, Comms & Marketing Conservation Jobs, Communicator, Community Conservation, Community Conservation Jobs, Educator, Environmental Education Conservation Jobs, Fundraiser, Fundraising & Development Conservation Jobs, Interviews, Organisational Management Conservation Jobs, Organisational Manager, Programme Management Conservation Jobs, Project Management Conservation Jobs, Project Manager, Senior Level, Wildlife, Wildlife Carer, Wildlife Conservation Jobs, Zoology, Zoology Jobs